A-Altemara/Eye_exercise/README.md

 # Eyes
 ## Exercise on eyes
+Interactive page where eyes follow your mouse around.

 <img src= "oneeye.png" width='300'/>

 ## How to Run:
+Drag HTML page into browser window.
+Move your mouse to see how the Eyes follow your mouse.

 ## RoadMap:
 Change the eye movement so it can focus and come together when the mouse is in the center between the eyes